Learning Materials

 Importing Resources

-: bring existing resources under Terraform’s management- doc , cli doc , tutorial
+terraform import: bring existing resources under Terraform’s management- doc , cli doc , tutorial

 - Not every resource is importable, checkout resource doc before importing.